norskeld/nrsk.dev/src/content/articles/serializing-deserializing.md

 }
 ```

-But this time we need to slightly change the replacer function and check `this[key]` instead of `value`:
+We also need to slightly change the replacer function to be a regular function instead of an arrow function, and check `this[key]` instead of `value` to properly handle `Date` objects:

 ```typescript {{ highlight: [2, 5], highlightInvert: true }}
 function serialize(value: unknown): string {